 Surrounded by Arthur’s Pass National Park, our house is a good base for bird watching and botany.
 We have a small collection of books on natural history as well as guides to alpine plants and wildlife.
-The Department of Conservation vistor centre has information on nature walks and local guide Hamish Reid can take you out for the day.
+The Department of Conservation vistor centre has information on nature walks.

 Temple Basin is the nearest ski-field to Arthur’s Pass Village and the access walk is only 5 km from our house.
 It’s magnificently located field on the Main Divide of the Southern Alps.
 But if a 40 minute walk to the start of the field is not your thing (there is a goods lift for your gear), then you can ski on Broken River, Craigieburn, Cheeseman or Porter Heights fields on the nearby Craigieburn Range.

 Arthurs Pass is a place where Canterbury mountaineers have traditionally learnt their craft.
 There’s a good variety of routes ranging from easy scrambles to reasonably technical climbs.

 If alpine rock climbing is your thing, you can climb on Temple Buttress (recommended) or Mt Philistine (reputedly scary) and be back in time for a late afternoon beer in the village.
 Kura Tawhiti/Castle Hill and Flock Hill, back down the road towards Christchurch offer superb limestone climbing.
 Please respect the importance of Kura Tawhiti to Ngai Tahu and also follow the ethics code for the location.

 There is a 594m long cave at Cave Stream that is fun to walk through at low river flows but beware of high water flows and note that there is a 3 metre climb past a waterfall at the top end of the cave.

 From time to time in winter the snow falls low enough for snow shoeing.